ark-network/arkdev.info/docs/learn/clark.md

-In the context of the VTXO tree in Ark, this would mean that all owners of the leaves of the trees have to sign all the transactions on the nodes between their leaf and the root, and the ASP has to sign all transactions as well.
+In the context of the VTXO tree in Ark, this would mean that all owners of the leaves of the trees have to sign all the transactions on the nodes between their leaf and the root, and the Server has to sign all transactions as well.
 This poses an obvious difficulty though: it requires that these receivers are online at the time of receiving and it requires that they actively participate in the Ark round.
 As opposed to only the signers having to participate to sign their